 Budapest, 1985.
 AB Független.
 93 p.
 First edition.

 Publishing paperback.
 Poss.: Tóth, Imre popular teacher (stamp).
-In good condition.
+In good condition, minor fault.
 Hungarian samizdat edition.

 Biographical conversation with terminally ill György Lukács spring of 1971.